-Justification - use to set the location of the object within the border rectangle.
+Justification - use the set the location of the object within the border rectangle.

-Horizontal - use to select the horizontal justification: Left, Center, or Right.
+Horizontal - use the drop-down to select the horizontal justification: Left, Center, or Right.

-Vertical - use to select the vertical justification: Top, Center, or Bottom.
+Vertical - use the drop-down to select the vertical justification: Top, Center, or Bottom.

 Font - use the drop-down to select the desired Stroke font.
 Choices are: